Starnodes2024/StarnodesImageManager/HELP.md

 2. Click "Search" or press Enter
 3. The results will show images matching your description

+#### Date-Based Search

+1. Enable the date range search by clicking the checkbox next to the date filters
+2. Select a date range using the From and To date pickers
+3. Click "Search" to find images modified within that date range
+4. You can combine date search with text search for more specific results

 ### Context Menu Operations

 Right-click on any thumbnail to access these options: